GSA/idmanagement.gov/_implement/outlook.md

 {% include alert-info.html heading = "Know your Email Provider Capabilities" content="Although several email client applications have options to support digital signatures or encryption (S/MIME), not all email providers organically support S/MIME with third party PKI certificates.
 S/MIME support often times varies with different tiers of service.
 Coordinate with your email and workstation administrators to ensure S/MIME capabilities are available on both email servers and user workstations, especially if accessed through a browser." %}

 The following steps pertain to Microsoft Outlook 2016, and may also be applicable to newer versions up through Outlook 2021.
-These steps may not be applicable to cloud email users, but you may find additional configurations below for both Exchange Online and O365 in [Other Helpful References](#other-helpful-references).
+These steps may not be applicable to cloud email users, but you may find additional configurations below for both Exchange Online and O365 in [Other Helpful References](#other-helpful-references){:class="usa-link"} .

 1. Insert your PIV card in your computer's smart card reader.
 2. Browse to **File** > **Options** > **Trust Center** > **Trust Center Settings...** and select **Email Security**.